 Both tests are designed to assess the English proficiency of candidates and are commonly required for studying, working, or immigrating abroad.

-While IELTS is recognized globally, CELPIP is mainly accepted by Canadian immigration and professional bodies.
+While IELTS is recognised globally, CELPIP is mainly accepted by Canadian immigration and professional bodies.
 Understanding their types helps you choose the test best suited for your goals.

 Types of IELTS:

-IELTS Academic – for students applying to universities and higher education.
+IELTS Academic is for students applying to universities and higher education.

-IELTS General Training – for immigration, work experience, or training programs in English-speaking countries.
+IELTS General Training is for immigration, work experience, or training programs in English-speaking countries.

 Types of CELPIP:

-CELPIP-General – used for immigration and professional designation in Canada.
+CELPIP-General is used for immigration and professional designation in Canada.

-CELPIP-General LS – specifically for citizenship applications, focusing only on Listening and Speaking.
+CELPIP-General LS is specifically for citizenship applications, focusing only on Listening and Speaking.

 2. Purpose: Global vs Canada-Specific

-IELTS is an internationally recognized test used by thousands of universities, employers, and immigration bodies worldwide.
+IELTS is an internationally recognised test used by thousands of universities, employers, and immigration bodies worldwide.

 In contrast, CELPIP is primarily designed for candidates planning to move to Canada for education, work, or citizenship purposes.